 The ASC is the rarest and most sought-after Sturmey-Archer hub.
 I have no idea where you can find one, so please don't bother asking.
 The last one I know of changing hands was sold on eBay for over $300 in May 1999.

-If you're very handy, you may be able to make a two-speed fixed gear hub out of a common AW three speed.
+If you're very handy, you may be able to make a two-speed fixed gear hub out of a common AW three speed, or a three-speed fixed-gear hub out of an S5 5-speed.
+Similar conversions might also be possible with newer hubs, but why bother when the S3X is available?

 |Raleigh Parts Threading/Interchangeability|